inaimathi/kicktracker/README.md

 	Some kind of caching mechanism solves the first one.
 Not sure how to solve the second outside of heartbeat requests.
 - Figure out how to get images working properly in ATOM feeds

-## License
+## License & Thanks

-Copyright © 2015 FIXME
+Copyright © 2015 Inaimathi

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

+- Thanks to the [kickscraper project](https://github.com/markolson/kickscraper), which includes [this](https://github.com/markolson/kickscraper/issues/16#issuecomment-31409151) mildly outdated, but still very helpful starting point on interacting with the KS API.